ignaciosolergarcia/automated_aquarium/README.md

 # User Manual

-The aquarium has two working mode that can be selected with the Mode touch key:
+The aquarium has two working modes that can be selected with the Mode touch key:

 * Manual
 * Automatic

+In Automatic mode the aquarium mimics the world light with progressive changes on the lighting of white leds (sun) and blue leds (moon) following this chart:

+(...)

-In Manual mode you can change the lighting power of the white or the blue lights with the corresponding touch keys and you will get feedback of the
+In Manual mode you can change the lighting power of the white or the blue lights with the corresponding touch keys.
+The status leds show the the intensity on the leds (...)

 # Materials